20 Mysterious Old Home Features That Aren’t Useful Anymore

 Coal delivery men traveled door-to-door to provide people the fuel they needed to power their furnace.
 They shoveled coal through the small door and down the chute into the basement.
 Once in the basement, homeowners could shovel the coal directly into the furnace.
 Today most of these chutes have been sealed, though you will often still see the iron doors on older homes.
 What was once a functional part of the house is now a great conversation starter and history lesson.

-Although technology has brought homeowners huge advantages in improving their homes (like these 50 Top Home Tech Products), there’s a lot of untapped wisdom in some of the old home features that have been phased out over time.
+Although technology has brought homeowners huge advantages in improving their homes, there’s a lot of untapped wisdom in some of the old home features that have been phased out over time.
 Some of these inventions brought great use and quite a bit of charm to a home, but there’s one feature, in particular, that should return to homes because it would save many people trips up-and-down the staircase: Laundry chutes.

 Landline Phone Jacks